 Unlike humans, dogs have not just one eyelid, but three: one on top, one on bottom, and a less easily visible third lid, which consists of a semi-translucent membrane.

 This eyelid performs the function of sweeping a thin film of tears across your dog’s eye, protecting the surface against dust and microbes.
 It’s a very important part of any pooch’s eye, and also houses glands that produce up to a third of your dog’s tears.
+Find out more about tear stain removers here.

 Unlike the other eyelids, your dog’s third eyelid moved across the eye from side to side rather than up and down.
 Being aware of this important anatomical quirk is vital for pet owners, since this third eyelid can be affected by a few common conditions: